SayHeyD/sops-age-manager/README.md

 if not sops will return an error and sam will return the following error.

 ```
-Could not find encryption key ""
+Could not find decryption key ""
 Could not find encryption key ""
 ```